HemanthSabbella/pointSpectra/README.md

 **Tx Board:**
 - Use narrow-band, dominant wavelength LEDs as light sources for a specific wavelength absorbance.
 - 6-point light sources.
+- Adjust the current limiting resistor properly by using forward voltage and current of LEDs, and the supply voltage.

 Spectral Response of 520nm LED: